 INDEX Issues

-(Most of these Recommendations and some of these Facts have exceptions.)
+(Most of the "Recommendations" and some of these "Facts" have exceptions.)

 Fact.
 Every InnoDB table has a PRIMARY KEY.